antistatique/retraitespopulaires-styleguide/README.md

 ## 💻 Drush Commands

+### Solr index

+ 1. You must add every thing to be index with `drush search-api-reset-tracker`.
+ 2. Once done, reindex all with `drush search-api-index`.

 ### import_zip

 To importe all zips and associate it with advisor, use the drush command `rp:contact:import_zip` and the option `file` as full csv file path that contain zips to be imported.